hackoregon/data-science-pet-containers/README.md

 <https://hub.docker.com/r/rocker/rstudio/>.
 I’ve added some database
 connectivity tools and the `vim` editor.

-Browse to `localhost` on `HOST_RSTUDIO_PORT`.
+Browse to `localhost:8787`.
 The user name and password are both `rstudio`.
 Note that if you’re using Firefox, you’ll have to adjust a setting to use the terminal feature.
+Go to
-Go to `Tools -> Global Options -> Terminal`.
+`Tools -> Global Options -> Terminal`.
 For Firefox, you need to uncheck the `Connect with WebSockets` option.
 Other browsers I’ve tried, Microsoft Edge and Chromium, don’t need this.